 If you already have a Bachelor's degree but lack the academic background in Communication Sciences and Disorders, this opportunity may be for you.
 In Spring 2009, Western Kentucky University began offering a series of courses designed to prepare a student to apply for a master's program in Speech-Language Pathology.

-The Pre-SLP program is offered in two separate cohorts, one being the general population, and the second being those interested in teaching for the New York City Department of Education.
 If you have not ever observed and talked with a Speech Language Pathologist we would encourage you to do so to become more familiar with the field prior to applying to this program.
 Upon completing the Pre–SLP program, students will have gained the foundational base of understanding in basic human communication and swallowing processes including their biological, neurological, acoustic, psychological, developmental, linguistic, and cultural bases.
 This program does not result in a Bachelor's Degree nor does it guarantee acceptance to the Master's program in Speech-Language Pathology.

 The Pre-SLP program is entirely Web-based (requiring no visits to campus) and is offered sequentially, leading to completion in four semesters.
 There are 8 prerequisite courses required for admission to the WKU Master's degree program, for a total of 24 credits.
 CD 290 Observation is offered as an optional Pass/Fail course for one credit.